 of a thousand unspent hugs,

-eager to envelope someone
+eager to envelop someone

 in an embrace so all-encompassing